Jimmy Knapp: Early and private life

 Knapp was born into a railway family in Hurlford, Ayrshire one of two boys.

 He was educated at Hurlford primary school and Kilmarnock Academy.
 He learned his politics at a Socialist Sunday school.

 He was distinguished by his broad Scottish accent and his height, standing 6'4" tall.
 He married Sylvia Florence Yeomans in 1965 and together they had a daughter.
 He married his second wife Eva Leigh, shortly before he died.

 He loved football and supported Kilmarnock FC and Crystal Palace FC.

-He lived in West Wickham, and died of cancer in the Bromley, Greater London, aged 60.
-He was survived by his second wife Eva, his first wife Sylvia and their daughter Fiona.
+He lived in West Wickham, and died of cancer in Bromley, Greater London, aged 60.
+He was survived by his second wife Eva, his first wife Sylvia and their daughter.
 He was the last person in Britain to have a full railway funeral in honour of the work he had done, and was carried from London to Glasgow by train with a piper to pipe him on and off the train at either end for burial in Hurlford in August 2001.